-The White Lake Township Police Department hosted its first Youth Police Academy in several years.
-There were 20 young adults from White Lake Township and the surrounding communities.
+The White Lake Township Police Department once again hosted its Youth Police Academy.
+There were 24 young adults from White Lake Township and the surrounding communities.

 The Y.P.A. is a 30 hour instructional program designed to expose participating students to the qualifications, education, training, and personal dedication required of Law Enforcement Officers.
 Over the course of the one week Y.P.A., students will be exposed to the various characteristics associated with law enforcement including, but are not limited to: